What Makes an Event Worth the Investment?

 Was it actually worth it?

 Not because anything went wrong, but because nothing really happened.
-Expectations didn't meet reality.
+In events as in life, expectations didn't meet reality.

 Attendance Shouldn't Be The Metric